Skip to content

 Is there a difference between moped and scooter insurance?

 Mopeds are generally cheaper than scooters to insure because they have a smaller engine and a slower maximum speed.
 This means they’re seen as less of a risk on the roads.
-Because they only have a top speed of 25mph, mopeds can’t be ridden on the motorway, so it’s very unlikely they’ll be ridden on longer journeys.
-From an insurance provider’s point of view, shorter journeys mean less risk.
-Because of this, moped insurance will typically be cheaper.

-Cover for both is still cost-effective though, and you might be surprised to see how low your scooter insurance quote is.
+Cover for both is still cost-effective though, and you might be surprised to see how low your motor scooter insurance quote is.

 Levels of moped and scooter insurance